andyjhayes/mono-c1-windows/README.md

 - It's provided with no warranty and it may not work on your system.
 - Future Capture One or Monogram updates might break it.
 - It's licensed under <a href="https://opensource.org/licenses/MIT">MIT</a>.
 Pull requests and issues are welcome :)

+### Known Limitations ###

+- No assignments available or possible for slider modules (inherent incompatibility)
+- No assignments available or possible for Orbiter disc (inherent incompatibility)
+- Some assignments may not work with non-QWERTY keyboards.
+This can be worked around by re-mapping the broken shortcuts in Monogram Creator and Capture One (Edit > Keyboard Shortcuts)